The holomorphic couch theorem: The blob is semi-smooth

+as $n \to \infty$.
+One can show this using the fundamental theorem of calculus along the line segment between $x_n$ and $y_n$ for instance.
+By the previous paragraph, this criterion applies to the extremal length functions $\Lambda_{F_n}$ and $\Lambda_{F}$ on $\teich(S)$ (which is diffeomorphic to some $\RR^k$) to conclude that

+as $n \to \infty$.
+This is a contradiction, since left-hand side is non-positive for every $n \in \NN$ while the right-hand side is positive. \end{proof}

-One can also deduce this from \cite[Theorem A.3.1]{McMullen2}.
-Next, we need a lemma saying that a limit of terminal quadratic differentials is a terminal quadratic differential for the limiting Teichm\"uller embedding.
+The next observation that we need is that that any non-zero limit of a sequence of terminal quadratic differentials is a terminal quadratic differential for the limiting Teichm\"uller embedding.

-\begin{lem} Let $f_n: X \to Y$ be a Teichm\"uller embedding rel $x$ of dilatation $K_n$ with terminal quadratic differential $\psi_n$ normalized to have area $1$.
-Suppose that $K_n$ is bounded above, that $f_n \to f$ and that $\psi_n \to \psi$ locally uniformly on $Y \setminus f(x)$.
-Then $f$ is a Teichm\"uller embedding rel $x$ with terminal quadratic differential $\psi$. \end{lem} \begin{proof} Let $\vphi_n$ be the initial quadratic differential for $f_n$ corresponding to $\psi_n$.
-We may assume that $K_n$ converges to some $K$ and that $\vphi_n$ converges to some $\vphi \in \qd^+(X \setminus x)$ since its norm $1/K_n$ is bounded below.
-By Lemma \ref{lem:limteich}, $f$ is a Teichm\"uller embedding rel $x$.
-We have to show that $\psi$ is the terminal quadratic differential of $f$ corresponding to $\vphi$.
+\begin{lemma} Let $h : X \to Y$ be a generic embedding between finite Riemann surfaces and let $x \in X$.
+Let $f_n: X \to Y$ be a Teichm\"uller embedding rel $x$ homotopic to $h$ with unit norm terminal quadratic differential $\psi_n$.
+Suppose that $\lift_x(f_n)$ converges to some $c \in \wtilde Y$.
+Then there is a Teichm\"uller embedding $f$ rel $x$ homotopic to $h$ with unit norm terminal quadratic differential $\psi$ such that $f_n \to f$ and $\psi_n \to \psi$ as $n \to \infty$ after passing to a subsequence. \end{lemma} \begin{proof} Let $K_n$ be the dilatation of $f_n$.
+By hypothesis, the marked surface $\Theta(\lift_x(f_n))$ converges to $\Theta(c)$ in the Teichm\"uller space $\teich$ of $Y$ minus a point, where $\Theta : \wtilde Y \to \teich$ is the map from Remark \ref{rem:theta}.
+In particular, the sequence $K_n$ is bounded so we may assume it converges to some $K \geq 1$.
+By Lemma \ref{lem:limteich}, there is a Teichm\"uller embedding $f$ rel $x$ homotopic to $h$ such that $f_n \to f$ after passing to a subsequence.